cngshow/isaac_rest/API ChangeLog.md

 After an official release, any API change should be done by bumping the major version - and creating new rest paths (/rest/2/, /rest/write/2/)
 If reverse compatibility is required to be maintained, then the rest/1 or rest/write/1 code must remain.

+* 2016/10/13 - 1.5.8: Changed return type of all write methods in the Associations API to be RestWriteResponse.
+Bug fixes in association API implementation code.
+BUG - getTargetAssociations does not work for newly created association types / associations.  (problem with underlying lucene indexes not updating after the commit)
 * 2016/10/13 - 1.5.7: Changing WorkflowWriteAPIs APIs to return RestWriteResponse object containing renewed EditToken along with optional identifiers
 * 2016/10/13 - 1.5.6:
     a.)
 Changing RestWorkflowAvailableAction to contain RestUserRoleType instead of UserRole